A Mother’s Day Message to All Moms Struggling with Addiction

 • Let them know that they’re still loved and valued even though they’ve made mistakes.

-• Ensure them that you’re committed to helping them in their recovery…and mean it.
+• Ensure them that you’re committed to helping them recover…and mean it.

 It’s also important to make sure you and your family are safe.
 Addiction causes people to engage in dangerous and volatile behavior and it may be necessary to set boundaries and rules, no matter how difficult it may be.
 Enabling your child is the single worst thing you can do for them.